Study HR in South Africa

 If you choose to study towards a national qualification at a private college, you have the option of studying from home with Oxbridge Academy.

 Study HR from Home

 If you need to juggle work and personal responsibilities with your studies, then choosing to study your HR course from home via distance learning with Oxbridge Academy may be a good option for you.
 This gives you the opportunity to earn your national qualification by studying in your own time – without having to attend any physical classes.
 With flexible distance learning, you can tailor your study schedule to your personal needs.

 With Oxbridge Academy, you can study the following HR courses on a full-time or part-time basis from home:

 Short Learning Programmes

-These non-credit-bearing skills courses are designed to introduce you to various aspects of HR, and to equip you with a range of the skills you need to work in an HR environment.
+These non-accredited skills courses introduce you to various aspects of HR, and equip you with a range of the skills you need to work in an HR environment.